shnewto/fools-march/fire_bend/townfolk.md

-not a given that the adventurers will fight the sentient choas elemental. they may help usher in madness by helping them. (that'd be craaaazy and prob fun.) but. if that's the case, the townfolk may end up being a "last batle". the true heros to stop them...
+not a given that the adventurers will fight the sentient choas elemental. they may help usher in madness by helping them. (that'd be craaaazy and prob fun.) but. if that's the case, the townfolk may end up being a "last battle". the true heros to stop them...

 ## Osborn Brushgather, the school teacher
 - Halfling, pale skinned blue eyes